ai4all-sfu/ITF_Vision-2020/README.md

 'Sad', 'Surprise', 'Neutral' using both classification and neural networks.

 #### Beginners (Level-1) - Mandatory
 #### Data
-The commonly used dataset for this image classification is [FER2013](https://www.kaggle.com/deadskull7/fer2013) / Face Expression
+- The commonly used dataset for this image classification is [FER2013](https://www.kaggle.com/deadskull7/fer2013) / Face Expression
 Recognition which prepared by Pierre-Luc Carrier and Aaron Courville.
 The dataset contains 35,887 grayscale images of faces with 48*48 pixels.
 There are 7 categories: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
 In this dataset images contain emotion labels (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral)

-Run each step in the `Visualization.ipynb` file and complete `TODO` parts in the notebook to understand dataset.
+- Run each step in the `Visualization.ipynb` file and complete `TODO` parts in the notebook to understand dataset.

-#### Training and Test Data
+#### Train/Test
 As we said before, the model learns on a labeled dataset.
 Training data is used for the learning process.
 Test data is independent of the training data, used for assessing how good the model is.

 ##### Classification
-Run each step in the `Classification.ipynb` file and complete `TODO` parts in the notebook.
+- Run each step in the `Classification.ipynb` file and complete `TODO` parts in the notebook.
 ##### Neural Network
-Run each step in the `NeuralNetwork.ipynb` file and complete `TODO` parts in the notebook.
+- Run each step in the `NeuralNetwork.ipynb` file and complete `TODO` parts in the notebook.

 #### Advanced (Level-2)- Optional

-Complete Beginners (Level-1)
+- Complete Beginners (Level-1) code
 ##### Real Time Application
-Multiple face detection and emotion ecognition on live stream data.
+- Multiple face detection and emotion ecognition on live stream data.
-Run each step in the `Real-Time-Application.py` file and complete `TODO` parts.
+- Run each step in the `Real-Time-Application.py` file and complete `TODO` parts.

 ### Final Thoughts on Facial Emotion Classification